 I’ve been hearing this comment about my work recently: “It looks like a computer did it!”
-This is because I learned to draw and follow accurate guidelines for calligraphy.
+This comes directly from drawing and using calligraphy guidelines accurately.

 There are tons of videos of magical lettering with no visible lines on the page except for the calligraphy.
-Keep in mind that the artists that can work like that have thousands of hours of practice.
-And that practice was with guidelines.
+I’m here to tell you that most times, they’re using light guidelines or a lined page underneath the page they’re working with.

 Get our posts sent to your inbox!
 Click here to sign up for our bi-weekly newsletter, Tuesday Tines!

 Calligraphy Guidelines and Exemplars

 An internet search will yield lots of printable calligraphy guidelines.
 But the results won’t always tell you what calligraphy script they are meant for, what to write with, or how to use the different lines.
 Depending on which calligraphic script you’re working with, there will be different sets of lines to work with.
 Each script — not “font” — was designed to have specific proportion, spacing between letters, and movement.

 You can find this information on exemplars, or examples of alphabets.
 An exemplar will tell you the ideal height for letters, what tool to use to write them, and what angle to write them at.
 The guidelines and exemplars go hand in hand to support your success in learning.
 All you need to do is trust them and study them.
 Work with them.

 Here’s our 10-minute video that shows what the different guidelines mean: